Lambo916/Elev8-Analyzer/public/TOOLKIT-ARCHITECTURE.md

 - `/tax` or `/tax-planner.html` - Tax Planning
 - etc.

-All sharing the same backend API and maintaining YourBizGuru branding consistency.
+All sharing the same backend API and maintaining GrantGenie branding consistency.